-As making a mixture for each time one has to inject is rather troublesome, a larger quantity of the ingredients with the exception of the varnish may be blended, and then kept fluid for a long period by pouring water in the vessel.
-After the varnish is once added the mixture must be used immediately, as it then begins to thicken.
-This is a very common injection, and several persons have supposed themselves to be the inventors of it.
-I have lately been informed by the Right Rev. Bishop Onderdonk of Pennsylvania that it originated with Mr. Allan Ramsay a Scotch Anatomist.
+Just before injecting, sprinkle the mixture with cold water.
+The advantage of it is, that it does not require the subject to be previously heated.
+The color may be improved with vermilion.
+As making a mixture each time a subject has to be injected is rather troublesome, a larger quantity of the ingredients, with the exception of the varnish, may be blended, and then kept fluid for a long period by pouring water into the vessel.
+After the varnish is once added, the mixture must be used immediately, as it then begins to thicken.
+This is a very popular injection, and several persons have supposed themselves to be the inventors of it.
+I have been informed by the Right Rev. Bishop Onderdonk, of Pennsylvania, in early life a physician (having studied under the celebrated Dr. Post, of New York), that it originated with Mr. Allan Ramsay, a Scotch anatomist.